pnjeffries/Salamander-3/Newt/Newt/Readme.txt

 ﻿Salamander 3: Next Engineering Workflow Tool
-Open Beta version 0.1.2
+Open Beta version 0.2.0
 © Paul Jeffries 2016-2017
 @pnjeffries

 Development supported by Ramboll Computational Design http://www.ramboll.co.uk/

-To report bugs and provide feedback, or to procure professional design services, contact paul.jeffries@ramboll.co.uk.
+To report bugs and provide feedback, contact paul.jeffries@ramboll.co.uk.

 +++SALAMANDER 3+++

-Salamander is a structural modelling plugin hich links the modelling environment of Rhino and Grasshopper to the analytical capabilities of Autodesk Robot Structual Analysis and Oayss GSA.
+Salamander is a structural modelling plugin which links the modelling environment of Rhino and Grasshopper to the analytical capabilities of Autodesk Robot Structual Analysis and Oayss GSA.

 The tool is still early in development and is currently in open Beta for community testing and feedback.
 Be aware that serious bugs may still be present and that the tool may undergo major alterations in future - at this early stage save file compatibility with future versions is not guaranteed.